kevinwang930/kevinwang930.github.io/content/post/go/syntax.md

     PostStmt = SimpleStmt .
     RangeClause = [ ExpressionList "=" | IdentifierList ":=" ] "range" Expression .

+### range clause
+for statement with range clause iterates through all entries of an array, slice, map, string ,  value received from channel, integer values from zero to upper limit, or values passed to an iterators yield function.
+For each entry it assigns iteration values to corresponding iteration variables if present and then executes the block.

 ## if statement
     IfStmt = "if" [ SimpleStmt ";" ] Expression Block [ "else" ( IfStmt | Block ) ] .